U.S. DEPARTMENT OF THE INTERIOR

 Utah State Office

-BLM Issues Decision for Conger Complex Wild Horse Gather
+BLM Issues Decision for Frisco Wild Horse Herd Management

-The Conger HMA is located in Millard County 20 miles northeast of Garrison, Utah, and encompasses approximately 170,000 acres, with a current population estimated at 291 wild horses (based on a Feb.
-2010 population inventory).
-The AML for the Conger HMA has been established at 40-80 wild horses.
-This means that 230 horses will need to be removed during the gather to achieve AML.
+The Frisco HMA is located in Beaver and Millard County 15 miles northwest of Milford, Utah, and encompasses approximately 60,367 acres, with a current population estimated at 220 wild horses.
+The Appropriate Management Level (AML) for the Frisco HMA under the new HMAP will be established at 30-60 wild horses.

-More details on the gather and opportunities for public visitation will be available soon from the BLM.
-The gather and impacts are described and analyzed in the Conger Mountain Complex Wild Horse Gather Plan Final Environmental Assessment (EA).
-The EA and the Decision Record are posted on the BLM website at www.blm.gov/ut.
+More details on the HMAP, gather and opportunities for public visitation will be available soon from the BLM.
+The HMAP and gather impacts are described and analyzed in the Frisco Wild Horse Herd Management Area Plan (HMAP) and Gather Plan Final Environmental Assessment (EA).
+The EA, Finding of No Significant Impact (FONSI) and Decision Record are posted on the BLM website at http://www.blm.gov/ut/st/en/prog/wild_horse_and_burro.html.
 The BLM also will provide updates and information at the same web address on a regular basis throughout the course of the gather.

 To learn more about the program or to obtain an adoption application, visit the BLM National Wild Horse and Burro website at www.wildhorseandburro.blm.gov.

 The BLM manages more than 245 million acres of public land, the most of any Federal agency.
 This land, known as the National System of Public Lands, is primarily located in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The BLM's mission is to sustain the health, diversity, and productivity of Americas public lands for the use and enjoyment of present and future generations.
 In Fiscal Year 2015, the BLM generated $4.1 billion in receipts from activities occurring on public lands.